indigotech/onboard-hugo-miranda/README.md

 git clone https://github.com/indigotech/onboard-hugo-miranda.git
 ```

-Then, install the project dependencies by running `yarn install` or `npm install` in terminal.
+Then, install the project dependencies by running `yarn install` in terminal.

 That done, you can run the following commands in the project: